Volume 84, Number 3, November 2008

 Roles of adiabaticity and dynamics of electrons and ions on dust-ion-acoustic K-dV solitons

 Department of Physics, Jahangirnagar University - Savar, Dhaka-1342, Bangladesh

 A dusty plasma containing adiabatic inertial electrons and ions, and negatively charged static dust is considered in order to investigate the roles of dynamics and adiabaticity of electrons and ions on dust-ion-acoustic (DIA) Korteweg-de Vries (K-dV) solitons.
 The standard reductive perturbation method is employed for this theoretical investigation of DIA K-dV solitons in such a realistic adiabatic dusty plasma.
-It is found that i) the role of electron dynamics in modifying the basic features of the DIA K-dV solitons is insignificant; ii) the combined effects of adiabatic electrons and negatively charged static dust significantly modify the basic properties (speed, amplitude, and width) of the K-dV DIA solitons; and iii) due to the effect of the adiabaticity of electrons, one cannot have negative DIA K-dV solitons, which can exist in an isothermal dusty plasma (containing isothermal electrons, cold ions, and negatively charged static dust) for α =zdn/n > 2/3, where zd is the number of electrons residing onto a dust grain surface, nd0 is the constant (static) dust number density and ni0 is the equilibrium ion number density.
+It is found that i) the role of electron dynamics in modifying the basic features of the DIA K-dV solitons is insignificant; ii) the combined effects of adiabatic electrons and negatively charged static dust significantly modify the basic properties (speed, amplitude, and width) of the K-dV DIA solitons; and iii) due to the effect of the adiabaticity of electrons, one cannot have negative DIA K-dV solitons, which can exist in an isothermal dusty plasma (containing isothermal electrons, cold ions, and negatively charged static dust) for α =zdn/n > 2/3, where zd is the number of electrons residing onto a dust grain surface, n is the constant (static) dust number density and n is the equilibrium ion number density.
 The implications of our realistic dusty plasma model and of our results in space and laboratory dusty plasma are discussed.

-© EPLA 2008
+© EPLA, 2008

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.